 VaultPress doesn’t just write your backup to your database—there’s more to it than that.
 Here’s an outline of the process:

 - VaultPress collects the data from your backup and prepares it for the restore.

 - Before continuing, VaultPress removes any existing restore tables from your database.
-These may exist if you’ve run a restore before, but didn’t perform the optional cleanup step at the end.
+These may exist if you’ve run a restore before.

 - Once you confirm the restore, VaultPress creates the tables from your backup, using a temporary prefix with the backup ID.
 For example, when restoring Backup ID 123456, the prefix would be “vp_123456_”.
 Once all of the tables have been created, VaultPress begins to insert your backup’s data.